 (Screenshot) Front page of the Blue Land Website.

 I recommend Blue Land, it's non-toxic and vegan.
 You can buy their three-cleaner-package that comes with three bottles and three tablets, or you can just buy the tablets and put them in your own glass bottles.
 The way it works is you dissolve the $2 tablets into water from your sink.
-Usually cleaners and detergents range from $6 to $10, so with Blue Land, you don’t have to pay extra for the water.
+Usually cleaners and detergents range from $6 to $10, so with Blue Land, you don’t have to pay extra for the water and eco-hazardous packaging.

 Another way you can swap from plastic cleaners to glass, is to make your own solution.
-For glass tables, and mirrors, you can make a vinegar water solution, and for dish soap you can find a tutorial online that suits your needs.
+For glass tables, and mirrors, you can make a vinegar water solution, and for dish soap you can find a tutorial online.